-Save 10% on Peak Design Gear
+Get a discount on Peak Design Gear

 UniqBall iQuick Plate

-I love the functionality of an L plate on camera, but many of them are quite bulky and that negates some of the benefits of a mirrorless system.
+I love the functionality of an L plate on camera, but many of them are quite bulky and that negates some of the benefits of an APS-C mirrorless system.
 For the M50 I have been using an interesting solution to this from the European Company, UniqBall.
 It’s called the iQuick Plate (available from B&H Photo) and it gives you the functions of an L plate, but in something the size and weight of a standard camera baseplate.
 Very cool!
 Personally I think the red version looks great, but you can get it in black too, if you wan to keep things stealthy.